TranquilSean/Programming1_CA3/README.md

 # How it works

 Game starts automatically as well as the first background.
-Press either button to play a song. the backgrounds change sizes, colours with the song.
+Press either button to play a song.
+The backgrounds change sizes, colours with the song.

 # A list of the stuff you are most proud of?